Vlad-93/Chess/README.md

-# hello-world
+# Chess

-This is repository for code on Java
+This is repository chess app